 While nobody wants to think about death or disability, establishing an estate plan is one of the most important steps you can take to protect yourself and your loved ones.
 Many people believe that trusts are only for multi-millionaires who wish to leave large trust funds to their children.
 However, this is far from the truth – trusts are invaluable tools in the estate plans of most individuals.

-Why Everyone Needs Estate Planning
+Why Everyone Needs Estate Planning in Los Angeles CA

 - I want to control my property while I’m alive and well.